awthomp/Persimmon/docs/src/implementation.md

 On this chapter the implementation of the system is detailed, explained what was done in each iteration.
-After the iterations Persimmon intermediate representation is explained.
+After the iterations Whitewater intermediate representation is explained.
 Finally, some of the most complex technical problems along their respective solutions are detailed.